 Summer and mini-session coursework will be included in all completion rate and GPA calculations.
 Students denied aid may appeal in writing to the financial aid office.
 This appeal should explain any mitigating circumstances, which have caused the student's failure to make academic progress.
 The Coordinator of Financial Aid will review appeals.
 Relevant documentation necessary to verify or support the appeal (e.g. death in immediate family, extended personal illness, recent divorce, etc.) should be submitted with the appeal letter.
 Students shall be notified of their appeal decisions through their student services account within two (2) weeks of the appeal letter being received in the financial aid office.
 Students denied their appeal may then make an additional appeal to the Director of Financial Aid.
 (NOTE: If a student's appeal is denied, new information and documentation is required at each level of appeal to enhance the chances for granting subsequent appeals.)
 If appeal is denied by the Director, students may then appeal to the Dean of Student Services.
 The decision of the Dean is final.
 Ten (10) working days should be allowed at each level of appeal.
 Students will be notified of all appeal decisions through their student services account.
 A student not meeting SAP, but who has their appeal accepted, will be placed on probation or be placed on a Satisfactory Academic Plan.
 They will receive notification by status updates on their student services account.
 Under the terms of probation, the student must complete 75% of all attempted coursework for that semester, and attain a GPA of 2.0 for the semester.
-Their status will be reevaluated at the end of the semester, which is when they are placed on probation.
-They will be notified of their new status on their student services account at the end of that semester.
+Their status will be notified of their new status on their student services account at the end of that semester.